-There has been a slight decline in the risk of DNA over the ten year period however it has been relatively stable from 2005 to 2012.
-The patterning of DNAs matched that of Scotland as a whole, however NHS GGC experienced higher levels of DNA risk across all selected specialties, and across all SIMD deciles.
+The risk of DNA over the ten year period has been relatively stable, however, there has been a slight decline from 8% to 7%.
+The patterning of DNAs matched that of Scotland as a whole, however NHS Highland experienced lower levels of DNA risk across all selected specialties.
 This may be reflective of the population need at the local level.

 For those with an appointment, the DNA risk was highest among those living in more deprived areas, males and young adults.
-In 2011/12, for all specialties, those in the most deprived areas, females and those aged 15-59 had the greatest number of appointments and DNAs.
-So, although the greatest number of DNAs was among women and those aged 15-59 years; to reduce inequities in healthcare access most efficiently, the greatest improvement effort to reduce DNAs would be best focused on young adults, especially men, living in the most deprived areas.
+In 2011/12, for all specialties, those in the SIMD decile 7 (reflective of the population distribution within Highland across Scottish deprivation deciles), and females had the greatest number of appointments and DNAs.
+For age, those aged 45-59 had the greatest number of appointments; whilst females aged 15-29 and males aged 30-44 had the greatest number of DNAs.
+So, although the greatest number of DNAs occurred in these groups; to reduce inequities in health care access most efficiently, the greatest improvement effort to reduce DNAs would be best focused on young adults, especially men, living in the most deprived areas and on psychiatry.